mahwah66/winesUSA/README.md

 1. Download the git repository
-2. In Jupyter Notebook open Transform-Load-Mongo
+2. Use terminal to navigate the "Transform-Load-Mongo" folder and run the Jupyter Notebook
-3. Run wine-mongo.ipyb
-4. Open a terminal and start mongod
+3. Open a terminal and start mongod
+4. Open wine-mongo.ipyb in Jupyter Notebook and Restart the kernel and run through all the data steps
+4. Make sure mongod is still running in terminal
-5. In a new terminal window navigate to the winesUSA/wineUSAapp and run app.py
+5. In a new terminal window navigate to the winesUSA/wineUSAapp and run "Python app.py"
 6. When app starts go to http://127.0.0.1:5000/

 To update the wine database, click ‘Get Latest’ button on the lower left side of the web page.